MO436-MC934/notebooks/README.md

 OpenBLAS, Eigen, and MKL optimization libraries.

 This section  will explore the design and optimization of a GEMM operation.
-Students  will measure the speedup achieved by substituing the Convolution previously designed in Section 2, by an im2col operation followed by a call to the OpenBLAS GEMM.
+Students  will measure the speedup achieved by substituting the Convolution previously designed in Section 2, by an im2col operation followed by a call to the OpenBLAS GEMM.

 The syllabus for this section are available in [GEMM